DigitalContactTracing/covid_code/doc/docs/DigitalContactTracing.md

 **INPUT**

-* current_time - float representig the current time of the simulation
+* current_time - float the absolute time since the beginning of the simulation
-* graph - Netwrokx graphs
+* graph - networkx.classes.graph.Graph snapshots of the temporal graph
 * new_infected - list of pearson newely infected